jacobdbt2100/Social-Media-Ads-Targeting-Strategy-Analysis/README.md

 - How targeting strategy can be adjusted to improve ROI and campaign effectiveness

 ## Methodology:
-1. Imported [Data set](https://www.kaggle.com/datasets/alperenmyung/social-media-advertisement-performance) from Kaggle to PostgreSQL for cleaning and exploration.
+1. Imported [dataset](https://www.kaggle.com/datasets/alperenmyung/social-media-advertisement-performance) from Kaggle to PostgreSQL for cleaning and exploration.
 2. Computed core marketing KPIs including CTR, CPC, Conversion Rate, and CPA.
 3. Segmented audience performance by age, gender, market, and interest groups.
 4. Compared engagement strength versus conversion efficiency to identify misleading high-engagement segments.